VJerebliuc/lcOS/README.md

-#lcOS
-An OS written by noname guy.
+An OS written by noname guy who likes to sleep.